ampproject/amphtml/DEVELOPING.md

 - `/examples/abc.html` points to prod.
 This file would not reflect your local changes.
 - `/examples/abc.max.html` points to your local unminified AMP.
 You want to use this during normal dev.
 - `/examples/abc.min.html` points to a local minified AMP.
 This is closer to the prod setup.
-Only available after running `gulp dist`.
+Only available after running `gulp dist --fortesting`.

 #### Document proxy